Launch Date: May 14, 2009

 - The HFI (High Frequency Instrument), an array of microwave detectors using bolometers equipped with neutron transmutation doped germanium thermistors.

-Planck is an ESA-led mission with substantial contributions from NASA.
+Planck was an ESA-led mission with substantial contributions from NASA.
 For reasons of cost effectiveness, ESA launched Planck together with Herschel, an infrared space telescope, on an Ariane-5 launch vehicle on May 14, 2009.
-The two spacecraft separated soon after launch and will operate independently.
+The two spacecraft separated soon after launch and operated independently.
+In October 2013 the Planck was passivated and put into a heliocentric orbit to avoid any interference with future missions.

 - ESA Planck Website - http://www.esa.int/SPECIALS/Planck/index.html